pusher/pusher-http-node/README.md

 pusher.trigger([ 'channel-1', 'channel-2' ], 'test_event', { message: "hello world" });
 ```

+You can trigger an event to at most 10 channels at once.
+Passing more than 10 channels will cause an exception to be thrown.

 ### Excluding event recipients

-In order to avoid the person that triggered the event also receiving it the `trigger` function can take an optional `socketId` parameter.
+In order to avoid the client that triggered the event from also receiving it, the `trigger` function takes an optional `socketId` parameter.
 For more informaiton see: <http://pusher.com/docs/publisher_api_guide/publisher_excluding_recipients>.

 ```javascript
 var socketId = '1302.1081607';
 pusher.trigger(channel, event, data, socketId);
 ```

-### Authenticating Private channels
+### Authenticating private channels

 To authorise your users to access private channels on Pusher, you can use the `auth` function: